To Email Blast or Not to Email Blast

 “...a generic email message sent to a huge list of unsegmented recipients.
 A poster child of the spray-and-pray marketing approach, email blasts are usually considered spam.”

-The key words there are “generic,” and “unsegmented.”
-Ever wonder why that company you bought that widget from years ago is still emailing you about their other, completely unrelated product?
-Because they’re engaging in mass email marketing and email blasting that message to their entire database of contacts, regardless of its relevancy to any one particular person or segment of their overall audience.
+The keywords there are "generic” and "unsegmented."
+Ever wonder why that company you bought that widget from years ago is still emailing you about their other, utterly unrelated product?
+Because they're engaging in mass email marketing and email blasting that message to their entire database of contacts, regardless of its relevancy to any particular person or segment of their overall audience.

-Each method can have a place in a well-rounded modern marketing campaign, next up we look at some of the pros and cons to help you decide if your campaign can benefit from a blast.
+Each method can have a place in a well-rounded modern marketing campaign; next up, we look at pros and cons to help you decide if your campaign can benefit from a blast.

 Step 2: Consider the Pros of an Email Blast